 Spinacia plant grows to about 1 foot in height.
-Although it can be grown year round, its fresh greens are best available soon after the winter season from March through May in the Northern hemisphere, and from September until November in the South of the equatorial line.
+Although it can be grown year round, its fresh greens are best available soon after the winter season from March through May in the Northern Hemisphere, and from September until November in the South of the equator.

 |Spinach (Spinacia oleracea).||Spinach plant with broad green leaves.|

-At least, two varieties of spinach are cultivated for their edible leaves; Savoy type with dark-green crinkle (wrinkled) leaves and flat-leaf type with smooth surfaced leaves.
+At least, two varieties of spinach are cultivated for their edible leaves; Savoy type with dark-green crinkle (wrinkled) leaves and flat-leaf variety with smooth surfaced leaves.

-Spinach is store house for many phyto-nutrients that have health promotional and disease prevention properties.
+Spinach is a storehouse for many phytonutrients that have health promotional and disease prevention properties.

-Very low in calories and fats (100 g of raw leaves provide just 23 calories).
-Its leaves hold good amount of soluble dietary fiber and no wonder green spinach is one of the finest vegetable sources recommended in cholesterol controlling and weight reduction programs by dieticians!
+It is very low in calories and fats (100 g of raw leaves provide just 23 calories).
+Also, its leaves hold a good amount of soluble dietary fiber; no wonder why this leafy greens often recommended by dieticians in the cholesterol controlling and weight reduction programs!

-Fresh 100 g of spinach contains about 25% of daily intake of iron; one of the richest among green leafy vegetables.
-Iron is an important trace element required by the human body for red blood cell production and as a co-factor for oxidation-reduction enzyme, cytochrome-oxidase during the cellular metabolism.
+Fresh 100 g of spinach contains about 25% of daily intake of iron, one of the highest for any green leafy vegetables.
+Iron is an essential trace element required by the human body for red blood cell production and as a co-factor for an oxidation-reduction enzyme, cytochrome oxidase during the cellular metabolism.

-Fresh leaves are rich source of several vital anti-oxidant vitamins like vitamin A, vitamin C, and flavonoid poly phenolic antioxidants such as lutein, zea-xanthin and beta-carotene.
+Fresh leaves are a rich source of several vital antioxidant vitamins like vitamin-A, vitamin-C, and flavonoid polyphenolic antioxidants such as lutein, zeaxanthin, and β-carotene.
 Together, these compounds help act as protective scavengers against oxygen-derived free radicals and reactive oxygen species (ROS) that play a healing role in aging and various disease processes.

-Zea-xanthin, an important dietary carotenoid, is selectively absorbed into the retinal macula lutea in the eyes where it thought to provide antioxidant and protective light-filtering functions.
-It thus, helps protect from "age-related macular related macular disease" (ARMD), especially in the elderly.
+Zeaxanthin, an important dietary carotenoid, is selectively absorbed into the retinal macula lutea in the eyes where it thought to provide antioxidant and protective UV light-filtering functions.
+It thus helps protect from "age-related macular related macular disease" (ARMD), especially in the older adults.

-In addition, vitamin A is required for maintaining healthy mucus membranes and skin and is essential for normal eyesight.
-Consumption of natural vegetables and fruits rich in vitamin A and flavonoids also known to help the body protect from lung and oral cavity cancers.
+Further, vitamin-A is required for maintaining healthy mucosa and skin and is essential for night vision.
+Consumption of natural vegetables and fruits rich in vitamin-A and flavonoids are also known to help the body protect from lung and oral cavity cancers.

-Spinach leaves are an excellent source of vitamin K. 100 g of fresh greens provides 402% of daily vitamin-K requirements.
-Vitamin K plays a vital role in strengthening the bone mass by promoting osteotrophic (bone building) activity in the bone.
-Additionally, it also has established role in patients with Alzheimer's disease by limiting neuronal damage in the brain.
+Spinach leaves are an excellent source of vitamin-K. 100 g of fresh greens provides 402% of daily vitamin-K requirements.
+Vitamin-K plays a vital role in strengthening the bone mass by promoting osteoblastic activity in the bones.
+Additionally, it also has an established role in patients with Alzheimer's disease by limiting neuronal damage in the brain.

-This green leafy vegetable also contains good amounts of many B-complex vitamins such as vitamin-B6 (pyridoxine), thiamin (vitamin B-1), riboflavin, folates and niacin.
-Folates help prevent neural tube defects in the offspring.
+This green leafy vegetable also contains good amounts of many B-complex vitamins such as vitamin-B6 (pyridoxine), thiamin (vitamin B-1), riboflavin, folates, and niacin.
+Folates help prevent neural tube defects in the newborns.

 Its leaves also contain a good amount of minerals like potassium, manganese, magnesium, copper and zinc.
 Potassium is an important component of cell and body fluids that helps controlling heart rate and blood pressure.
-Manganese and copper are used by the body as a co-factor for the antioxidant enzyme, superoxide dismutase.
-Copper is required in the production of red blood cells.
-Zinc is a co-factor for many enzymes that regulate growth and development, sperm generation, digestion and nucleic acid synthesis.
+The human body uses manganese and copper as a co-factor for the antioxidant enzyme, superoxide dismutase.
+Copper is also required for the production of red blood cells.
+Zinc is a co-factor for many enzymes that regulate growth and development, digestion and nucleic acid synthesis.

-Once at home, wash them thoroughly in clean running water and they should be rinsed in salt water for about 30 minutes in order to remove dirt, and any insecticide residues.
+Once at home, wash them thoroughly in clean running water, and rinse in salt water for about 30 minutes in order to remove dirt and any insecticide residues.

-Although it can be stored inside the refrigerator for up to a week, fresh leaves should be eaten at the earliest in order to get maximum nutrition benefits.
+Although it can be stored in the refrigerator for up to a week, fresh leaves should be eaten at the earliest in order to get maximum nutrition benefits.

-Wash leaves in cold water before use.
-Gently pat them dry using tissue or soft cloth.
+Wash leaves in cold water before using in cooking.
+Gently pat them dry using a tissue or soft cloth.
 Trim away tough stems.
-Raw leaves can be either chopped, or used as they are in variety of recipes.
+Raw leaves can be either chopped or used as they are in a variety of recipes.

 |Spinach-rice with chickpeas and tofu.